POSTS TAGGED: Sprint LG Optimus G

 Posted January 4, 2013 at 08:00 am by Former Writer

 Recently, we brought you news of various camera mods that help improve camera and camcorder quality.
 And for those who don’t carry around a larger camera, they’re quite useful modifications.
 While nothing replaces a good DSLR or the latest in Android-powered cameras, a little more quality never hurts.
 It’s better than having YouTube comments asking if you filmed a video with a potato.
 Now, there is a camera mod to boost quality for the Sprint LG Optimus G.

-Posted November 23, 2012 By: Former Writer
+Posted November 23, 2012 at 06:00 pm by Former Writer

 The LG Optimus G made quite a splash when it was released and given a home here.
 Before the Optimus G, many found LG’s offerings to be somewhat lackluster compared to the competition.
 However, the specs of the G tell a very different story.
 Now, the Sprint and AT&T versions have unofficial builds of ClockworkMod Recovery.

-Posted November 21, 2012 By: Will Verduzco
+Posted November 21, 2012 at 08:30 am by Will Verduzco

 Recently, we added forums for various new devices.
 First up is the HTC Droid DNA.
 HTC’s late 2012 flagship packs powerful specs, a remarkably high resolution screen, and sleek curves to make any gadget lover drool.
 Starting with the screen, the Droid DNA (and its Japanese cousin, the J Butterfly) packs the first 1080p mobile phone display.
 Given the 5-inch display size, this comes out to a remarkable 440 ppi.
 Not just pretty to look at, the Droid DNA also packs a punch thanks to its 1.5 GHz quad-core Snapdragon S4 Pro, LTE connectivity, and 2020 mAh battery.